Fisher College of Business: Academics

-Admissions
+For undergraduate students at Ohio State University, Fisher offers minors and certificates attached to a larger degree open to all students enrolled at the university.
+For students enrolled in the college, Fisher offers thirteen specializations through their Bachelor of Science in Business Administration (BSBA) program.

-Full-Time MBA Students at Fisher generally have 4–6 years of work experience, are academically strong, and score high on the Graduate Management Admission Test (GMAT).
-The average GMAT is around 667 with 80% of the class scoring between 640 and 720.
-The median age of the recently admitted applicants is 27 years old.
-Approximately one third are from overseas, one in three are women, and one in seven is an underrepresented domestic minority.
-The Working Professionals class profile closely resembles the full-time profile with students having on average two additional years of professional experience.
+Fisher offers several programs for graduate students housed at the Gerlach Graduate Programs Building.
+These include a Master of Business Administration program for both full-time and part-time graduate students, as well as several specialized programs at both the master and doctoral level.
+The college also offers executive education programs, including the Executive MBA, the Master of Business Operational Excellence, and other custom corporate programs.

-Campus plan and architecture
+Campus

 The six-building campus (designed by Kallmann, McKinnell & Wood, Cooper, Robertson & Partners with Karlsberger Architecture as Architect of Record) is oriented around its largest building, the signature Fisher Hall, which is the same height as the main university library and on axis with it.
 This visually links the college to the larger OSU campus.
 The organization of undergraduate buildings, graduate study, and administration cluster around a traditional campus green that encourages social mixing of different student bodies and faculty.
 The brick architecture reinterprets the Neo-Classical tradition found throughout OSU.
 Cooper, Robertson & Partners designed both Fisher Hall and Pfahl Hall, the executive education building.
 Kallmann, McKinnell & Wood designed Gerlach Hall, Schoenbaum Hall and Mason Hall.
 RTKL was hired as the hospitality consultant for the Blackwell Inn.
 Karlsberger completed all design documents and served as construction administrator for the entire complex.

 The campus consists of the following buildings and offices: